Günther Rall: Civilian life

 Following his retirement from military service, Rall worked in the aerospace and arms industries as a consultant.
 Companies he worked for included General Electric, MTU Aero Engines and for Gerd H. Buck.
 His consultancy work ended in 1989.
 MTU licensed, built and maintained the General Electric J79 axial-flow turbojet engine installed in the F-104 Starfighter.
 In this capacity, Rall acted as a liaison to various NATO member countries, as well as with the Bolivarian Military Aviation and civilian aviation in Venezuela.
 Buck was the owner of a company based in Fronau, now part of Schneizlreuth, which had specialized in defensive systems against missiles, and laser and radar guided weapons of all types.
 The company is now a subsidiary of Rheinmetall.

 On 4 July 1985, Rall's wife Hertha died.
 The couple had four children.
 Their first child named Monika, born six months into the pregnancy in 1942, only lived for 24 hours.
 Their second child Alex, born in 1945, died following a De Havilland Mosquito attack.
 On 28 September 1950, their daughter Franziska was born in Stuttgart, and their son Felizitas was born on 17 March 1955.
 Rall's memoir, Mein Flugbuch (My Flight Logbook), was released in 2004.

 On 4 October 2009, Rall died in Bad Reichenhall after suffering from a heart attack.
 He was buried with military honors at the St. Zeno Cemetery following a memorial service held at the Evangelical City Church in Bad Reichenhall on 15 October.
 The funeral was attended by the Inspector of the Air Force, Klaus-Peter Stieglitz.
 Rall's damaged flying glove, which he wore when shot down in 1944 by American fighters, is now on display at the National Air and Space Museum in Washington, D.C.

 Summary of career

 Aerial victory claims

 According to American historian David T. Zabecki, Rall was credited with 275 aerial victories.
-Spick also lists Rall with 275 aerial victories claimed in 621 combat missions.
+Spick also lists Rall with 275 aerial victories claimed in 621 combat missions and a mission-to-claim ratio of 2.26.
 Of these, three were claimed over the Western Allies and the remaining 272 on the Eastern Front.
 Mathews and Foreman, authors of Luftwaffe Aces – Biographies and Victory Claims, researched the German Federal Archives and found records for 274 aerial victory claims, plus one further unconfirmed claim.
 This number includes one victory over a French P-36, one victory over a U.S. P-38 fighter, and 272 Soviet-piloted aircraft on the Eastern Front.